LiveHelperChat/doc/docs/dashboard.md

 You have to activate `List online operators.` in
 > Configuration -> Live Help Configuration -> Chat configuration -> Misc

-Operator has to have one of these permissions

-> Operator will see only operators from his departments
+Operator has to have one of these permissions.
+Operator will see only operators from his departments.
+Don't forget to assign department to operator...

->'lhuser', 'userlistonline'
+> 'lhuser', 'userlistonline'

 OR

-> Operator will see all online operators not only from his departments
+Operator will see all online operators not only from his departments

 > 'lhuser', 'userlistonlineall'

 Operator in dashboard widget settings ​![](/img/dashboard/dashboard-icon.jpg) has to choose `Online operators`